 01-97 APPLICABLE TO SPECIFIC SERVICES 4442.8 (Cont.)

 c.
-In making estimates for a waiver that applies only to individuals with a particular illness (e.g., AIDS) or condition (e.g., chronic mental illness) who are inpatients of, or who would require the level of care provided in, a hospital, or ICF/MR, you may estimate the average per capita expenditures for such individuals without including expenditures of other individuals who are inpatients of applicable hospitals, or ICFs/MR.
+In making estimates for a waiver that applies only to individuals with a particular illness (e.g., AIDS) or condition (e.g., chronic mental illness) who are inpatients of, or who would require the level of care provided in, a hospital, NF, or ICF/MR, you may estimate the average per capita expenditures for such individuals without including expenditures of other individuals who are inpatients of applicable hospitals, NFs, or ICFs/MR.

 d.
-Effective December 22, 1987, when making estimates for a waiver that applies only to individuals with developmental disabilities who are inpatients of a but have been determined, on the basis of your evaluation, to need an ICF/MR level of care, you may estimate the average per capita expenditures that would have been made in a waiver year for those individuals under the State plan based on the average per capita expenditures for inpatients of an ICF/MR without regard to the availability of beds for such inpatients.
+Effective December 22, 1987, when making estimates for a waiver that applies only to individuals with developmental disabilities who are inpatients of a NF but have been determined, on the basis of your evaluation, to need an ICF/MR level of care, you may estimate the average per capita expenditures that would have been made in a waiver year for those individuals under the State plan based on the average per capita expenditures for inpatients of an ICF/MR without regard to the availability of beds for such inpatients.

 NOTE: The fiscal year of a waiver program starts with the effective date of the waiver and ends 12 months later.